China's Tencent woes hit European and U.S. gaming stocks - NewsBreak

 Equita analyst Gianmarco Bonacina downgraded Prosus to "hold" from "buy", saying he saw Tencent facing increased regulatory risks.
 "We believe that the risk of restrictive regulation also on gaming is now more concrete", he said.

-At one point on Tuesday, Tencent was briefly de-throned as Asia’s most-valuable company by chipmaker Taiwan Semiconductor Manufacturing Co Ltd.
+At one point on Tuesday, Tencent was briefly de-throned as Asia's most-valuable company by chipmaker Taiwan Semiconductor Manufacturing Co Ltd (2330.TW).

 Comments / 0